gvanuxem/jlfricas.documentation/README.md

 -   make it easier for external programs to interface with FriCAS
 -   support for using external mathematical routines from Spad

-## Caveats
+## Caveat: SBCL

 Julia support for FriCAS built with SBCL is/was erratic, depending on the Julia version used and the loaded libraries used by Julia.
 The 1.10.0 version seems to have solved some issues related to memory management interactions with SBCL, but with Julia 1.10.1 and 1.10.2 some problems occur again.
 Note that with Julia 1.11.* and later, FriCAS seems to work fine again.
 More work needs to be done in this regard.
 So, if you use SBCL to build FriCAS, imperatively use a version of Julia that is known to be compatible.
+Additionnaly, if you use WS domains/packages through MathLink, SBCL is known to crash if you start HyperDoc after loading WS domains/package.
+If you need to use HyperDoc, start it first whith the system command `)hd`.